-ISVis components are actors that have been explicitly designated by the analyst.
-The job of the analyst is to locate and define architectural components in the source code by composing actors or previously recognized components and then determining the roles the components play in the overall design of the program.
+The job of the analyst is to locate and define components in the source code by composing actors or previously recognized components and then determining the roles the components fill.

 Similarly, the analyst is responsible for detecting connectors.
 In this case, the low level unit is an event that takes place during program execution.